Usage

 --password-command SpaceSepList

 This flag supplies a program which should supply the config password when run.
 This is an alternative to rclone prompting for the password or setting the RCLONE_CONFIG_PASS variable.
+It is also used when setting the config password for the first time.

 The argument to this should be a command with a space separated list of arguments.
 If one of the arguments has a space in then enclose it in ", if you want a literal " in an argument then enclose the argument in " and double the ".
 See CSV encoding for more info.